DrCyanide/cyanic_toolbox/README.md

 * "Undo" and "Redo" commands should work as expected
 * The "Rig Face + Eyes" will align Rigify Meta-rig bones with their closest matching vertex in the face mesh.
 IT DOES NOT PARENT ANYTHING!
 That has to be done after you generate a rig from the meta-rig.

-There's a lot of feature ideas for stuff I *could* add, but I don't know if I'll get to them.
+## MOCAP DOES NOT WORK YET

-Mediapipe 3D Pose Estimation from 2D image/video is high on my To Do list, but
+Mediapipe 3D Pose Estimation from 2D image/video is highly desirable feature, but it takes a lot of math that I need to study before I can make it a reality.
+The Work In Progress Mocap tab is there if you want to play with it, but don't expect much.